danmasta/env/README.md

 3. `./env.(js|json|cjs|mjs)`
 4. `./config/env.(js|json|cjs|mjs)`

-*If multiple files are found, they do not overwrite each other.
-This package will respect the first value set for each key*
+*Note: If multiple files are found, they do not overwrite each other.
+This package respects the first value set for each key*

 ## Type Coercion
-When values are set on `process.env`, by default they are always converted to a string.
-This makes it awkward when using boolean values or other primitive types.
+When values are set on `process.env` they are always converted to a string.
+This can make it awkward when using boolean values or other primitive types.
 When getting a variable using this package, it will attempt to convert the value back to it's native type if desired.
 This includes: `true`, `false`, `null`, `undefined`, `NaN`, and `number`.

 ## Escape Sequences
 All escape sequences defined [here](https://mathiasbynens.be/notes/javascript-escapes) are supported, including unicode code points, unicode escapes, hexidecimal escapes, octal escapes, and single character escapes.